MSI's new Claw gaming handheld with Intel Core Ultra chips goes up for pre-order from $699

 The new MSI Claw is the company’s first entry into the gaming handheld market.
 It’s a corner of the PC gaming space that was really popularized by the folks over at Valve with its beloved Steam Deck, and now we have another competitor.

-It’s going up for pre-order with Newegg listings leading the way.
+It’s going up for pre-order with both Best Buy and Newegg listings leading the way.
 Pricing is sticking with the $699 starting MSRP that was announced back at launch, but you’ll also find some other configurations, too.
 Each model is slated to begin shipping on March 15 in any case.
 Here’s a rundown of all the MSI Claw pre-orders:

 We’ll be updating this post as other pre-order listings go live, too.